-- the capitalisation of the affected subsidiaries at the time of implementation; and - the effect of management actions being pursued that have the potential to materially offset the impact of these changes.
+- the final form of the prudential standard; - the capitalisation of the affected subsidiaries at the time of implementation; and - the effect of possible management actions that may offset the impact of these proposals.

-Based on ANZ's current investment in its affected subsidiaries and in the absence of any offsetting management actions, the implementation of these changes imply a reduction in the Common Equity Capital Ratio of the ANZ Level 1 Group of up to approximately \$2.5 billion (approximately 0.7%).
-However, ANZ believes that this outcome is unlikely and, post-implementation of the management actions, the net capital impact could be minimal.
-There is no impact on the Common Equity Capital Ratio for the ANZ Level 2 Group arising from these changes.
+Based on ANZ's current investment in its affected subsidiaries and in the absence of any offsetting management actions, the implementation of these proposals could reduce the Common Equity Capital Ratio of the ANZ Level 1 Group by up to approximately \$2 billion (approximately 0.6%).
+There is no impact on the Common Equity Capital Ratio for the ANZ Level 2 Group arising from these proposed changes.